Gravetye Manor: Country house hotel

 In 1958, the property and grounds were leased to business partners Robin Howard, and restaurateur Peter Herbert and his first wife Pip.
 Herbert was later considered a pioneer of the country house hotel, turning the property into a 17 bedroom hotel which, through use of a noted kitchen garden, gained its Michelin star.
 During his 40 years of ownership, Herbert also restored Robinson's core 52 acre of natural gardens (which cost £50,000 per annum to maintain), with the hotel and kitchen becoming rated one of the UK's top five hotels.

 In 2004, Peter Herbert and his second wife Sue retired to a cottage on the house lands, and sold the business to Andrew Russell and chef Mark Raffan, under whose management, following the Great Recession, the business fell into administration early in 2010.
 After the administrators agreed a deal with Von Essen Hotels, in March 2010 the property lease was bought by long-term guest and professional investor Jeremy Hosking, who has since invested £2.5M in the property and gardens.
-He has since invested in a new building infilling the courtyard to provide a new restaurant designed by architect Sir Charles Knowles, another long-term guest.
+He has also invested in a new building infilling the courtyard to provide a new restaurant designed by architect Sir Charles Knowles, another long-term guest.
 The gardens still exist and are accessible to hotel guests.